michaeldonnelly/davinci-dtr/input/pagecontent/use_case.md

 5. If there is missing information, the user can manually provide it to fully populate the Questionnaire response.
 Otherwise, the Questionnaire is not shown to the user unless specifically requested.
 6. It then writes the FHIR QuestionnaireResponse back to Payer server and optionally to the EMR in a text format.

+> Note:
-> Note: There is no need for the user to see the form if it can be auto-completed unless they need to approve sending the result to the payer or to "sign" the information prior to submission.
+> There is no need for the user to see the form if it can be auto-completed unless they need to approve sending the result to the payer or to "sign" the information prior to submission.
 FHIR Questionnaires should indicate which items are necessary for auto-completion using the "required" property.
 The application SHALL give the provider the ability, but not the requirement to review any information prior to sending it to a third party.
 This ability may be "turned-off" by the organization and possibly the individual provider.

-> Note: Questionnaires SHALL indicate which items are necessary using the "required" property, and the application should use that property to decide when a questionnaire has been sufficiently auto-completed.
+> Questionnaires SHALL indicate which items are necessary using the "required" property, and the application should use that property to decide when a questionnaire has been sufficiently auto-completed.

  > If the resulting information is to be sent to a third party (e.g. payer).
 The DTR / SMART on FHIR App should include a step requiring the provider to grant permission to send along the information gathered in the form before sending.
 However this should be configurable on a site or provider basis.

-Note: DTR is not intended to change orders, only to gather documentation related to a specific service and where it is incomplete, provide the ability to capture the additional documentation required.
+>DTR is not intended to change orders, only to gather documentation related to a specific service and where it is incomplete, provide the ability to capture the additional documentation required.

 ![Process Flow Detail](Process_Flow_Detail.png){:style="float: none;"}